 By T.L.
 Winslow (TLW), the Historyscoper™

 © Copyright by T.L.
 Winslow.
 All Rights Reserved.

-Westerners are not only known as history ignoramuses, but double dumbass history ignoramuses when it comes to comics history.
+Westerners are not only known as history ignoramuses, but double dumbass history ignoramuses when it comes to comic strip and comic book history.
 Since I'm the one-and-only Historyscoper (tm), let me quickly bring you up to speed before you dive into my Master Historyscope.